tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

-The efaschroedinger  simulation tool of TIBERCAD is developed in order to solve a single-particle Schroedinger equation for electrons and holes in a semiconductor crystal.
+The  ``efaschroedinger``  simulation tool of tiberCAD  is developed in order to solve a single-particle    :math:`Schr\ddot{o}dinger`  equation for electrons and holes in a semiconductor crystal.
 This problem is an eigenvalue problem that is treated as a generalized complex eigenvalue problem